fabriziosalmi/llm-benchmarks/math/README.md

 ## Requirements

-- any LLM local inference server running llamacpp
+- any LLM local inference server based on llama.cpp
 - a quantized model like llama3 or phi3

 ## Testing